 Today’s key SaaS market trend is maximizing value from SaaS products by adding more functions and API integrations.
 It turns atomic feature platforms into integral ecosystems.
 One of the examples is Slack: originally only a messenger tool, it now has chatbots and video call functionality.

 Below are five more SaaS market trends you might want to track in 2022.

 The need for new collaboration tools.
 With the pandemic far from over, most office workers will continue to work remotely in the foreseeable future.
 Slack is an obvious leader with its 10+ million daily active users when it comes to remote collaboration tools.
 But the market is far from saturated, and new entrants can hope to cut quite a big share of this pie.

 The rise of vertical SaaS.
 Vertical SaaS tools cater to the needs of a particular audience.
 These are not one-size-fits-all solutions.
 For example, eLearning systems for K-12 schools won’t work for colleges, but they meet the needs of K-12 educators and staff perfectly.
-This is exactly what Oleksii Glib, Acropolium’s CEO, said about ultra-specialization of SaaS, or narrowly focused atomic features for particular audiences.
+This is exactly what Oleksii Glib, Acropolium’s Founder, said about ultra-specialization of SaaS, or narrowly focused atomic features for particular audiences.
 Vertical SaaS can be pretty tricky, though: build a niche product for a specific audience—and you won’t even cover the expenses; build a more generic solution, and you end up just like any other competitor.